PalmSens/palmsens-sdk/labview/README.md

 - **PalmSens LabVIEW class**:

-    Class that implements the basic features required to use our instruments in LabVIEW.
+    This class implements the basic features required to use PalmSens instruments in LabVIEW.

     * `Initialise`: Initialises the class and .NET libraries.